Date palms are one of the first plants that were cultivated by man, and some of the date palm named varieties are thousands of years old!

 In addition to our male date palm offshoots, we offer a variety of female date palm cultivars including medjool date palms offshoots, zahidi date palm offshoots, halawi date palm offshoots, and barhi date palm offshoots.

-We have female Zahidi date palm offshoots & Medjool date palm offshoots in stock right now, with more Barhi date palm offshoots and Halawi date palm offshoots available again soon.
+We have Zahidi date palm offshoots & Medjool date palm offshoots in stock right now, as well as Barhi date palm offshoots and Halawi date palm offshoots.

 Male date palms are a popular choice for use in landscaping, and also as a source of date palm pollen for pollination of female date palms.
 Female date palms produce dates, and they are planted in large plantations for commercial date production.
 Male date palms for landscaping are less expensive than most female date palm cultivars, while some female date palms grown from off-shoots of specific date cultivars have very limited availability and high demand.